 Abstract:

-3500 K, maintaining these parameters for 6.80 ms. The shock wave evolution at the throat region exhibited a characteristic sequence: "incident shock → oblique shock → shock train → bow shock → lambda shock".
-In the downstream nozzle section, a primary shock wave formed initially, followed by the emergence of a secondary shock.
-These two shocks propagated cooperatively downstream, ultimately establishing a stable flow field at 13.00 ms that persisted for 2 ms. The stabilized flow field exhibited a core region with a Mach number of ~9.1, static pressure of ~960 Pa, and static temperature of ~260 K, while the nozzle exit achieved a uniform flow zone with a diameter of approximately 840 mm.
+3500 K, and remained stable for 6.80 ms. The shock wave evolution in the throat region exhibited a characteristic sequence: incident shock; oblique shock; shock train; bow shock; lambda shock.
+In the downstream nozzle section, a primary shock wave formed fint, followed by a secondary shock.
+These two shocks propagated cooperatively downstream, ultimately establishing a stable flow field at 13.00 ms, which persisted for 2.00 ms. The stabilized flow field exhibited a core region with a Mach number of about 9.1, static pressure of about 900 kPa, and static temperature of about 260 K, while a uniform flow zone with a diameter of approximately 840 mm was achieved at the nozzle exit.
 This research enhances the fundamental understanding of high-enthalpy flow dynamics in shock tunnels and provides critical insights for optimizing ground-based hypersonic testing facilities to meet the demands of advanced aerospace vehicle development.